 The 2% know that producing food is hard work.
 Much of the 98% has been disconnected from farming for generations, and in this time, an idealized vision of farming has crept in.
 It does not take long; when in the office or meetings for too long a stretch, I can forget that farming is hard, decisions always involve tradeoffs, and little is certain.
 Too many of us 98%, carried along by agrarian dreams, or pastoral longings; a peaceful country vision, or the pop-rural of pop-country music, have an impatience with biological constraints.
 This impatience together with a belief that modern technology has liberated humanity from those constraints leads us to make unrealistic demands on the 2%.
 They, however, cannot afford such illusions; they have to deal with reality every day.
 As 2%-er and writer Chris Smaje says about those who think they have farming all figured out, “such people either have big egos, little experience, or a lot of luck.”

 The 2% are the professionals, we are the amateurs.
-Although the 2% get input from many of us 98%: bankers, landowners, regulators, researchers, extension personnel, activists, neighbors and foodies, when it comes to actually producing food, they do it.
+Although the 2% get inputs from many of us 98%: bankers, landowners, regulators, researchers, extension personnel, activists, neighbors and foodies, when it comes to actually producing food, they do it.
 They aren’t thinking about producing food, or writing about producing food, or studying how to produce food, or producing food in a garden (a good thing, but not farming) or even cooking food.
 It is not a pastime; they produce food for a living.

 The 2% face the risks of producing food.
 Although many of them are conservative politically, all of them are risk takers – they have to be.
 Raising food, even in modern agriculture, is a risky proposition.
 Every spring, farmers as the original entrepreneurs, begin thousands of “start-up” businesses, each field at risk of failure.
 It is often physically dangerous.
 It is rarely economically safe.
 And it is always subject to forces out of their control including weather, markets, politics and pestilence.